Advocating for a world where individual differences are embraced and everyone achieves their fullest potential.

 The National Institute for Health and Care Excellence has published guidelines including "Autism in Under 19s: Support and Intervention."
 In the reviews related to these guidelines, some of the research on Floortime was reviewed as part of the research on psychosocial interventions.
 The guidance provided is consistent with the goals of DIRFloortime.
 The 2016 Surveillance Report's "Impact Statement" in the review of research on psychosocial interventions including research on a Floortime program states "The new evidence reported improvements in core features of autism using different psychosocial interventions: Theory of Mind, comprehensive psychosocial interventions, parent training, social skills interventions, therapeutic horseback riding, music therapy, additional language instruction, and early interventions.
 Although these interventions were not specific social-communication interventions, they targeted the core features of autism suggested by the guideline: joint attention, engagement and reciprocal communication.
 Therefore, new evidence supports the benefit of interventions targeting the core features of autism: joint attention, engagement and reciprocal communication."

 ICDL promotes DIR Floortime because it is an intervention that is effective, respectful, evidence-based, and truly addresses the core developmental challenges associated with autism and other developmental and behavioral challenges.
 We also support and advocate for other DIR-based and developmentally-based approaches besides just DIR Floortime.
 In general, we know that children (and people in general) are more than just the behaviors we see and we need to engage and support people in a respectful way to promote their development more broadly than just focusing on behaviors.
+Because ICDL advocates for parent choice, we typically do not advocate against access to ABA.
+Nevertheless, we are open about our concerns with ABA and the ABA industry.
+You can read a blog from ICDL's CEO, Jeff Guenzel, on this topic by clicking here.

 To best understand the concerns about ABA, it is best to ask an autistic.
 We suggest you watch the below video from "Ask an Autistic."